 Lock Down Your Login Page

-One common way hackers will get into your site is brute force attacks whereby they repeatedly try to guess your password.
-Of course, step one is to use a username/password combination that’s hard to guess.
-No “password123”, please.
+One common way hackers will get into your site is brute force attacks.
+In other words, they repeatedly try to guess your password.
+Of course, step one is to use a username/password combination that’s hard to guess – no “password123,” please.